cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-your-service.md

 ### Deploy command

-Specifies the command you would like to run during stack deploy (runs once per service, on your Docker host).
+Specifies the command you would like to run during application deploy (runs once per service, on your Docker host).

 ```